Environmental watering in the Gwydir catchment 2022-23

-Commonwealth environmental watering actions outlined in the Commonwealth Environmental Water Water Management Plan 2021-22 having regard to Basin annual environmental watering priorities and the Basin-wide environmental watering strategy.
-This page will be updated as decisions on water use in the Gwydir for 2021-22 are made by the Commonwealth Environmental Water Holder.
+Commonwealth environmental watering actions outlined in the Water Management Plan 2022-23 have regard to Basin annual environmental watering priorities and the Basin-wide environmental watering strategy.
+This page will be updated as decisions on water use in the Gwydir for 2022-23 are made by the Commonwealth Environmental Water Holder.

-A summary of previous Commonwealth environmental water use in the Gwydir is available at history.
+A summary of previous Commonwealth environmental water use in the Gwydir is available on the history page.

 |Watering action||Status of Commonwealth action|